barneydesmond/umad/README.md

 UMAD - Unearth Me A Document
 ============================

-It's like Google for all your digital shit (information), spread across multiple disjoint systems with no common data format.
+It's like Google for all your disparate information, spread across multiple disjoint systems with no common data format.

 Data flow